Troubleshooting BCPL's 24-Hour Research Databases & Tools

 Information about Overdrive (Maryland's Digital eLibrary Consortia) can be found on BCPL's website but problems must be reported directly to OverDrive by their email support form.

-The ProQuest Support website provides extensive online FAQs, tutorials, marketing materials, email and telephone contact information.
+The ProQuest Support website provides extensive searchable online FAQs, tutorials, marketing materials, email and telephone contact information.
 You do not need to be logged into a ProQuest site in order to avail yourself of many of their online support.
-Although there is support for Ancestry.com in the ProQuest support pages, there is also extensive pages support pages available directly from Ancestry.com (although the support is frequently focused on their Home product).
+Although there is buried support for Ancestry.com in the ProQuest support pages, there is also extensive pages support pages available directly from Ancestry.com (although the support is frequently focused on their Home product).

 Limited support is available on WorldBook's website but World Book does not offer substantial additional support unless you are logged into the service in which case instruction and contact information are provided.